HOW SHOULD I PREPARE FOR OUR PHOTO SESSION?

 Have a snack 30 min or so before your photo session, so you’re not hungry.

 If you always wear glasses, wear them in your headshot.
 If you choose to wear jewelry, keep it to a minimum or refrain from it altogether.
-Simple stud or hoop earrings or a simple necklace chain might work, but if the jewelry you wear distracts from your face, it is not in your best interest to wear it.
-Mid-tones in solid, neutral colors, no solid black or white.
-Choose colors near your skin tone or that accentuate your eye or hair color.
-No bright colors (like neon green or lipstick red) or busy patterns that distract from your face.
+Simple stud or hoop earrings or a simple necklace might work, but if the jewelry you wear distracts from your face, it is not in your best interest to wear it.
+Mid-tones in solid colors, no beige or white.
+Choose colors that accentuate your eye or hair color.
+No busy patterns that distract from your face.
 If you have light skin, do not wear pastel colors, they will make your skin tone looked washed out and pale.
 The opposite is also true for dark skin: don't wear colors that are too dark- lighter colors will bring out the lighter tones in your skin and even the contrast of the photo.

 Classic styles.
 Simple clothing.
 Well-tailored clothing that fits well and doesn't bunch or stretch.
 Clothing that makes you feel comfortable and confident.